New Jersey Commercial Lease Agreement

 Consumer Protection Laws

-No other jurisdiction is valid, even if both parties mutually agree to a different one.
+No other jurisdiction remains valid, even if both parties mutually agree to a different one.
+Furthermore, these limitations provide clarity and predictability for both parties when legal issues arise.

 New Jersey Business Entity Search